CAC/PAC JF-17 Thunder: Airframe

-The airframe is of semi-monocoque structure constructed primarily of aluminum alloys.
+The airframe is of semi-monocoque structure constructed primarily of aluminium alloys.
 High-strength steel and titanium alloys are partially adopted in some critical areas.
 The airframe is designed for a service life of 4,000 flight hours or 25 years, the first overhaul being due at 1,200 flight hours.
 Block 2 JF-17s incorporate greater use of composite materials in the airframe to reduce weight.
 The retractable undercarriage has a tricycle arrangement with a single steerable nose-wheel and two main undercarriages.
 The hydraulic brakes have an automatic anti-skid system.
-The position and shape of the inlets is designed to give the required airflow to the jet engine during maneuvers involving high angles of attack.
+The position and shape of the inlets is designed to give the required airflow to the jet engine during manoeuvrees involving high angles of attack.

 The mid-mounted wings are of cropped-delta configuration.
-Near the wing root are the LERX, which generate a vortex that provides extra lift to the wing at high angles of attack encountered during combat maneuvers.
+Near the wing root are the LERX, which generate a vortex that provides extra lift to the wing at high angles of attack encountered during combat manoeuvrees.
 A conventional tri-plane empennage arrangement is incorporated, with all-moving stabilators, single vertical stabiliser, rudder, and twin ventral fins.
 The flight control system (FCS) comprises conventional controls with stability augmentation in the yaw and roll axis and a digital fly-by-wire (FBW) system in the pitch axis.
 The leading-edge slats/flaps and Trailing edge flaps are automatically adjusted during manoeuvring to increase turning performance.
 The FCS of serial production aircraft reportedly have a digital quadruplex (quad-redundant) FBW system in the pitch axis and a duplex (dual-redundant) FBW system in the roll and yaw axis.

 Up to 3400 lb of ordnance, equipment, and fuel can be mounted under the hardpoints, two of which are on the wing-tips, four are under the wings and one is under the fuselage.

 Cockpit

-The cockpit has very poor rear visibility, a trait of typical Soviet era design.
-It has three large Multifunction Colour Displays (MFD) and smart Heads-Up Display (HUD) with built-in symbol generation capability.
-A centre stick is used for pitch and roll control while rudder pedals control yaw.
+The aircraft has three large Multifunction Colour Displays (MFD) and smart Heads-Up Display (HUD) with built-in symbol generation capability.
+A center stick is used for pitch and roll control while rudder pedals control yaw.
 A throttle is located to the left of the pilot.
 The cockpit incorporates hands-on-throttle-and-stick (HOTAS) controls.
 The pilot sits on a Martin-Baker Mk-16LE zero-zero ejection seat.
 The cockpit incorporates an electronic flight instrument system (EFIS) and a wide-angle, holographic head-up display (HUD), which has a minimum total field of view of 25 degrees.
-The EFIS comprises three colour multi-function displays, providing basic flight information, tactical information, and information on the engine, fuel, electrical, hydraulics, flight control, and environment control systems.
+The EFIS comprises three color multi-function displays, providing basic flight information, tactical information, and information on the engine, fuel, electrical, hydraulics, flight control, and environment control systems.
 The HUD and MFD can be configured to show any available information.
 Each MFD is 20.3 cm wide and 30.5 cm tall and is arranged side by side in portrait orientation.
 The central MFD is placed lowest to accommodate a control panel between it and the HUD.